What to Do Before You Sue a School for Your Child’s Injury

 Find Out What the School Is Liable For

-When your child is injured at school, you need to be able to prove negligence on the part of the school itself in order to file a lawsuit against them.
+When your child becomes injured at school, you must prove the school’s fault due to negligence.
+This must be done any time a parent wishes to sue a school.
 A certain expectation of care and due diligence on the part of teachers and support staff exists to help prevent children from receiving injuries while in their care.

-The school may be liable for your child’s injury if they were injured falling from playground equipment that was faulty and not well-cared for.
+For example, say your child’s injury came from falling off of faulty playground equipment.
+In this case, liability lies with the school for not maintaining the playground.
 If the school is not clean and tidy, if the child has slipped and fallen due to water on the floor, or if they tripped over an object left in the hallways, this is potential for a lawsuit.

-The school may also be liable for damages occurring if your child was bullied while on school grounds.
+Another example relates to bullying.
+Say that your child’s injury occurred because of a bully, while on schools ground.
 The school has a legal duty to prevent and intervene when they have student-on-student violence.
 This responsibility begins the moment the child get onto a school bus and ends when the child leaves the school at the end of the day.

 The compensation your child can receive due to damages from bullying can include medical or dental bills or any therapy sessions.
 The compensation may also include any lost wages for either the parent or if the child is a teenager and has a job, as well as any medications, crutches, as well as pain and suffering.

-If your child was injured while coming to school or going home at the end of the day, school districts have a responsibility to protect those children, especially if they take any school-offered transportation such as a school bus.
-If the child is injured because of faulty brakes, an accident, or any other type of injury occurring while on the bus, the school district is likely liable.
+If your child was injured while traveling to or from school, the school district still bares the responsibility of keeping your child safe.
+Especially if they take any school-offered transportation such as a school bus.
+Most notably, if you child experiences injury because of faulty brakes or an accident, the school has some liability.
+In addition, if your child sustains any other injury occurring while on the bus, the school holds partial responsibility.

 If your child received an injury at school due to negligence or school bullying, contact Galligan Law for a consultation today.